yusheng036/CS-506-final-project/README.md

 Average passengers on the vehicle after leaving this stop.
 Used as the crowding proxy and prediction target.

 ### num_trips
 Number of trips included in the calculation.
+Smaller values indicate less reliable averages.

 ### ons_all_trips
 Total boardings across all trips in the dataset.